How to Find Comfy Maternity Yoga Clothes

 Some pregnant people may also feel more comfortable just wearing a sports bra or crop top so that nothing goes over the belly.
 Experiment to figure out what you like.

-2.Choose Comfy Yoga Trousers or Leggings
+2.Choose Comfy Yoga Pants or Leggings

 Although many pregnant women find over-the-bump compression leggings comfortable, others may find them too constricting, Kristoffer says.

-3.Prioritise a Supportive Sports Bra
+3.Prioritize a Supportive Sports Bra

 During pregnancy, your breasts get bigger and more sensitive, so you may need a maternity sports bra that’s a size or two up from what you usually wear.

-"You may want to invest in nursing sports bras so that you don't have to buy an entirely separate set of gear when the baby arrives", Kristoffer says.
-"Just make sure it doesn't have underwire, as it can feel constricting and lead to mastitis [an inflammation of the breast tissue usually caused by a blocked milk duct]".
+“You may want to invest in nursing sports bras so that you don’t have to buy an entirely separate set of gear when the baby arrives,” Kristoffer says.
+“Just make sure it doesn’t have underwire, as it can feel constricting and lead to mastitis [an inflammation of the breast tissue usually caused by a blocked milk duct].”

 As with all workout clothing, choose a sports bra with sweat-wicking fabrics to help you stay dry.
-Excess moisture can lead to thrush, a yeast fungus that's common when breastfeeding.
-Thrush spreads easily in moist environments and can cause itchiness, burning and shooting pain in the breasts.
-It can also spread to your baby's mouth.
+Excess moisture can lead to thrush, a yeast fungus that’s common when breastfeeding.
+Thrush easily spreads in moist environments and can cause itchiness, burning and shooting pain in the breasts.
+It can also spread to your baby’s mouth.

-Again, try on a variety of sports bras in the shop versus online so you can narrow down your search.
-It'll also give you a better idea of what makes your breasts feel more supported but not constricted.
+Again, try on a variety of sports bras in the store versus online so you can narrow down your search.
+It’ll also give you a better idea of what makes your breasts feel more supported but not constricted.